djndl1/CSNotes/os/unix_linux/fileDirIO.md

 A open file is closed by calling the `close` function.
 Closing a file also releases any record locks that the process may have on the file.
 When a process terminates, all of its open files are closed automatically by the kernel.

 Every open file has an associated ‘‘current file offset,’’ normally a non-negative integer that measures the number of bytes from the beginning of the file.
 Read and write operations normally start at the current file offset and cause the offset to be incremented by the number of bytes read or written.
 By default, this offset is initialized to 0 when a file is opened, unless the `O_APPEND` option is specified.
 A open file's offset can be set explicitly by calling `lseek`.
-We can seek zero bytes from the current position to determine the current offset, or to determine if a file si capable of seeking.
+We can seek zero bytes from the current position to determine the current offset, or to determine if a file is capable of seeking.

 ```c
 off_t currpos = lseek(fd, 0, SEEK_CUR); // nonseekable files return -1 and set `errno` to ESPIPE